-Depends on the size of files that you would need to store in the server.
+- Depends on the size of files that you would need to store on the server.
 A simple website/blog with primarily static pages, may not take up a lot of space.
-If you plan to host a video/audio streaming website, you will need quite a lot of diskspace.
+If you plan to host a video/audio streaming website, you will need quite a lot of disk space.
 Choose the space appropriately.

 2. How much RAM will I need?

-Depends on the processed running on the server.
+Depends on the process running on the server.
 If you have a static website with less than 100 visits per minute, you may not need a bulk of RAM.
-On the other hand, if you plan to do lot of resource intensive processes (like complex calculations, ) or plan to run applications requiring lot of memory, you may need quite a high value of RAM.
+On the other hand, if you plan to do a lot of resource-intensive processes (like complex calculations, ) or plan to run applications requiring a lot of memory, you may need quite a high value of RAM.

 3. What should be my CPU power?

-As mentioned in case of RAM, if you have a not-so-complex website with relatively low traffic, then you need not have many CPU cores.
-A two core server would suffice.
+As mentioned in the case of RAM, if you have a not-so-complex website with relatively low traffic, then you need not have many CPU cores.
+A two-core server would suffice.

 4. How much bandwidth might I need?

-Apache could be used if you have a low traffic website – a maximum of 150-200 concurrent connections.
-Although we can tweak the apache variables to get a satisfactory result, the performance of apache isn’t so great if it is to server more than 150 – 200 concurrent connections.
+Apache could be used if you have a low-traffic website – with a maximum of 150-200 concurrent connections.
+Although we can tweak the apache variables to get a satisfactory result, the performance of apache isn’t so great if it is to serve more than 150 – 200 concurrent connections.

-LiteSpeed – It is an effcient web server having very less memory footprint.
-If the memory usage of Apache processes is high, and the problem is due to dynamic contents, you can go for LiteSpeed server.
-When you use it, it is better to use the LiteSpeed API for php.
-It’s performance is almost double of that of Apache server. cPanel plugin for LiteSpeed is available.
+LiteSpeed is an efficient web server having very less memory footprint.
+If the memory usage of Apache processes is high, and the problem is due to dynamic contents, you can go for the LiteSpeed server.
+When you use it, it is better to use the LiteSpeed API for PHP.
+Its performance is almost double that of the Apache server. cPanel plugin for LiteSpeed is available.

 Still doubtful? – Feel free to say Hi via our sales chat or drop a mail to email@example.com.